Non-fixation for Biased Activated Random Walks: Introduction

+In order to use a similar strategy in $d\ge 2$, \cite{Taggi16} considers ghost particles, which provide some independence.
+This is needed as the above criterion requires a control in probability on the number of visits to a given site.

-Here we use a simplified version of Taggi's strategy for $d=1$, and make it work on any dimension.
-Our argument uses a different non-fixation condition, which has the advantage of not requiring a precise control on the number of particles going through a specific site.
+The proof given here is a simplified version of Taggi's argument for $d=1$, and yet it works on any dimension.
+This is made possible by the use of a new criterion for non-fixation.
+Let $M_n$ count the number of particles that ever exit $V_n$.